TakeshiHase/sample-images-of-iPSCs/README.md

 Figure 1.
 Arrangement of iPSC image files.

-The sample images are sample input images for the following three models proposed in our paper (see citation).
+The sample images are sample input images for the following three models built in our paper (see citation).

 model i: One-class Cell-based Classification